mt-akar/bottom_nav_layout/README.md

 ```

 # Page Back Stack
-This layout remembers the order of pages navigated and when back button is pressed, navigates back to the previously navigated page.
+The layout remembers the order of pages navigated and when back button is pressed, navigates back to the previously navigated page.
 There are different ways of organizing a page back stack, many of which are readily implemented.
 You can also implement your own.

 ## Page Back Stack Types